Qutbal is a historical village in Fateh Jang tehsil (

 Some of the monuments built during the Sikh and British periods still grace the landscape of Qutbal.
 The ban (pond) constructed of semi-masonry was used by Hindus for the ritual bath with a small reserved area for women, it no longer exists.

 Another building complex from that period is that of a temple, a samadhi and haveli (locally called Mari) which dominate the landscape of Qutbal village.

-The temple is belived to have been built by Lakhi Devi in the memory of her father Narain Singh in 1924.
-The inscription slab is fixed on the façade of the temple.
+The temple was believed to have been built by Lakhi Devi in the memory of her father Narain Singh in 1924.
+The inscription slab was fixed on the façade of the temple.
 It is a square building.
 The sanctum is superimposed with a square shikhara (superstructure), different from other temples in the Potohar region, which have octagonal shikharas.

-The artists of Attock have also added corner turrets to the structure which are normally found on Muslim tombs.
+The artists of Attock District have also added corner turrets to the structure which are normally found in Muslim tombs.
 In the temple architecture, the skhikara is always decorated with miniature shikhars or niches for placing the images (murtis).
-The temples found in other towns and villages of Attock district particularly at Makhad Sharif, Attock Khurd, Attock town, Hazro, Kot Fatah Khan, Fatah Jang, and Hasan Abdal do not have corner turrets or kiosks.
+The temples found in other towns and villages of Attock District particularly at Makhad Sharif, Attock Khurd, Attock town, Hazro, Kot Fatah Khan, Fatah Jang, and Hasan Abdal do not have corner turrets or kiosks.

 The top of the shikhara is also decorated with a turret, not with the kalasa or amalaka as found on the shikhars.
 Close to the temple is a Samadhi which is also built on a square plan.